← Back to Blog

 This architecture separates responsibilities cleanly:

-The modular design allows replacing the token contract, plugging x402 into a different marketplace, or extending verification logic without modifying the marketplace itself.
+The modular design allows replacing the token aplet, plugging x402 into a different marketplace, or extending verification logic without modifying the marketplace itself.

 Conclusion